 - 1. Complete the curricular requirements prescribed in the catalog for the degree program that is chosen.
 The student is subject to the curricular requirements in the catalog in effect at the time of entrance into the college.
 The student may choose to adopt a newer catalog and its curricular requirements (the requirements of two catalogs cannot be combined).
 A student whose enrollment has been interrupted and who is readmitted is subject to the catalog in effect at the time of readmission.
 If a degree is not completed within six years, the student may be subject to the requirements in the current catalog. - 2.
 Earn the total number of semester hours required for the degree that is pursued. - 3.
 For Bachelor of Arts or Bachelor of Science degrees, a student must successfully complete at ACC no less than 25% of the semester hours required for the degree.
 For Associate of Arts or Bachelor of Theology degrees, a student must successfully complete at ACC no less than 30 of the semester hours required for the degree.
 Normally, the minimum number of semester hours required at ACC are the last hours earned for the degree and include at least 25% of the required semester hours in Bible and Theology courses and at least 25% of the required semester hours in Professional Studies courses. - 4.
 Attain a cumulative grade point average of at least 2.00 for any degree. - 5.
 Satisfy the requirements of the Community Ministry program and chapel attendance (pp. 34-35). - 6.
-Maintain, to the satisfaction of the faculty and the Board of Trustees, a high level of moral and spiritual life while enrolled as a student. - 7.
+Maintain, to the satisfaction of the Faculty and the Board of Trustees, a high level of moral and spiritual life while enrolled as a student. - 7.
 Make application for graduation to the Registrar.
 The completed application must be turned in by the appropriate deadlines as published for each graduation and accompanied by the graduation fee set for that year.
 If the student does not complete the requirements for graduation within one year of the application date, a new application will be required, plus the amount of any graduation fee increase(s) since the initial application.
 If the student's enrollment is interrupted after an application for graduation is made, the student is subject to the college's readmission processes and policies and a new application for graduation must be submitted. - 8.
 Meet all financial obligations or make satisfactory arrangements for payment with the Business Office.
 Diplomas will not be awarded and transcripts will not be released if a student owes money to the college. - 9.
 Attend the commencement program unless a written request for non-attendance is approved by the Vice President for Academic Affairs.
+A student can only attend the commencement program that immediately follows the completion of his/her program.
+In other words, a student who completes all coursework in time for the December graduation, must walk at that ceremony and is not allowed to wait until the May graduation.